Health & safety

-Providing employees with safe working conditions is of paramount importance to REA.
-The group’s target is to achieve zero fatalities and a continuous reduction in lost time accident rates.
+Providing employees with safe working conditions is of paramount importance to the group.
+The group’s target is to achieve zero fatalities and a continuous reduction in lost time incident (LTI) rates.

-REA is currently working to align its existing occupational health and safety management system with the requirements of the internationally recognised OSHAS 18001 standard.
+It takes time for health and safety practices to become fully embedded in workforce practices.
 As part of this process a series of audits and Hazard Identification, Risk Assessment and Risk Control (HIRARC) exercises have been conducted at REA’s mills and established plantations by both external consultants and the group’s safety team.
-A variety of measures have been taken to address the issues identified during these assessments.
+A range of measures have been implemented to address the issues identified during these assessments.
 These include:

 With safety a high priority, the group has already embarked on a programme of investment to make the structural improvements required to control the hazards identified.
-Whilst the resources required to achieve this are substantial, the biggest limiting factor to obtaining OHSAS18001 at present is the speed at which the fundamental behavioural change necessary for safety considerations to become a habitual part of every employee’s working routine can be realised.
-This is fundamental to the group’s ability to uphold the OHSAS 18001 standard on a daily basis.
-However, it is recognised that achieving meaningful behaviour change will take time and require a variety of different approaches.
-REA has therefore made the difficult decision to delay its target for obtaining OHSAS 18001 certification until 2016.
+The biggest limiting factor to obtaining ISO 45001:2018 is the speed at which the fundamental behavioural change necessary for safety considerations to become a habitual part of every employee’s working routine can be realised.
+This is fundamental to the group’s ability to uphold the ISO 45001:2018 standard on a daily basis.

 Monthly internal occupational health, safety and environment inspections and training are conducted in accordance with ISO 45001:2018 standards in order to better understand, highlight and manage potential health and safety hazards that may occur.
 Routine training covers safe working practices throughout the operations, fire risks and management, and first aid.